 Emily has a bachelor's degree in Contemporary Dance from Western Sydney University, from which she graduated with the Deans Medal of Honour.
 She has studied extensively in New York and Africa.
 With an early foundation in Classical Ballet, Emily has also completed teacher trainings in Non-Linear Movement, Bollywood Dance, Tribal Bellydance and Yoga.
-She is currently studying Social Work at Charles Sturt University.
+She is currently studying a Master of Social Work at Charles Sturt University.

 Emily has performed and toured in numerous cross-cultural works, as well as directing productions for theatres and festivals.

 In her local Blue Mountains community, Emily is known for her joyful, nourishing community drum and dance classes involving a diverse range of ages and abilities.
 She has also worked in Melbourne, Adelaide, Perth, Bali, Japan and Singapore.

 Hands Heart & Feet Origin Story:

 For 14 years, Emily and John's combined warmth and passion extended beyond teaching rhythms and dances to build a unique and wonderful community.

 Following John's departure from Hands Heart & Feet in 2019, Emily stepped into the role of drum teacher.
 In her classes, she pays homage to the many gifted drummers and dancers that helped build Hands Heart & Feet, especially the extraordinary contribution of John May.